Sepsis

 The immunocompromised (this may be due to medication or disease)

-The very young (neonates)
+The very young (under 1 year)

-Woman who are pregnant or have given birth, miscarried or had a termination of pregnancy in the last 6 weeks.
+Woman who are pregnant or have given birth, miscarried or had a termination of pregnancy in the last 6 weeks

 Common sources of infection: